-A Los Angeles cop known for his harsh methods, Lou Torrey (Charles Bronson, The Magnificent Seven and The Great Escape), gets transferred to New York after he kills a suspect.
+A California cop known for his harsh methods, Lou Torrey (Charles Bronson, The Evil That Men Do), gets transferred to New York after he kills a suspect.
 Torrey is quickly assigned to investigate a series of seemingly unrelated murders.
 But Torrey discovers that the violent deaths are linked to a Sicilian gangster (Martin Balsam, All the President’s Men) and a forty-year-old mob feud.

 Reaction & Thoughts:

 Third of the six films star Bronson made with British director Michael Winner (the other five: Chato’s Land, The Mechanic, Death Wish, Death Wish II, and Death Wish 3), a creative collaboration nearly as popular as the one Bronson had with another British director, the prolific J. Lee Thompson (10 to Midnight and The Evil That Men Do).

 Based on John Gardner’s book A Complete State of Death and adapted by Gardner and Gerald Wilson, The Stone Killer is emblematic of Bronson’s filmography.
 Although the plot is thicker than usual, this is essentially another one of Bronson’s nasty crime capers with the actor playing yet again an unorthodox cop who treats the Constitution like some nuisance that should be avoided at all costs.
 The Stone Killer moves fast enough so you don’t pause and ponder upon the hero’s morally reprehensible behavior.
 Hey, it’s only a movie, right?